 With Progressive Web Apps (opens in new tab) and Single-Page Apps (PWAs and SPAs), developers have the technical tools to deliver fast and engaging web experiences, rivalling their native counterparts.
 But there exists a missing piece of the puzzle, a catalyst that can propel a high-performing web app to a hyper-performant, best-in-class user experience.
 This ingredient is found through considering performance a fundamental principle of the UX and visual design process.
 This is Performant Design.

 A delay between 300 and 1,000 milliseconds makes the user feel like a machine is working, but they begin to mentally context-switch above 1,000 milliseconds.
-Anything that provides the content faster will result in a more positive engagement.
-These tips will show you how to make an app along performant design principles; follow them to get your web apps flying.
+Anything that provides the content faster will result in a more positive engagement (to keep your site running smoothly, enlist a brilliant web hosting service).
+These tips will show you how to make an app (opens in new tab) along performant design principles; follow them to get your web apps flying.

 01. Use lazy loading

 Load times can be significantly reduced by Lazy Loading offscreen elements.
 This deconstructs the initial payload to render content that is in view first.
 Images and other heavy elements load later in the sequence, or as the user scrolls.